 Though Amy Winehouse tragically passed away at the age of just 27 years old in 2011, her legacy still lives on through her music, her fans and the Amy Winehouse Foundation, which her father founded in 2011.

 In this list I have compiled what I believe are the main 10 reasons to admire Amy Winehouse both as an artist and as a person.
-Obviously I am not going to deny that Amy Winehouse had her fair share of controversies and problems, but she did many incredible things with her short life too.
+I am not going to deny that Amy Winehouse had her fair share of controversies and problems, but she did many incredible things with her short life too.

-During her lifetime the press rarely reported anything positive about Amy Winehouse, whilst after her death of course the opposite was true, and she became the 21st century version of Princess Diana in their eyes.
+During her lifetime the press rarely reported anything positive about Amy Winehouse, whilst after her death the opposite was true, and she became the 21st century version of Princess Diana in their eyes.
 This article however will instead look at what it was Amy Winehouse actually did that was admirable and ultimately made her one of the most celebrated artists of her generation.

 10/ She tried to better herself